 RELATED: 8 facts you didn't know about Tarawa

-But 74 years later, Neprud is still waiting to learn what happened to her uncle – if his body was lost in the lagoon, or, like hundreds of other U.S. service members, buried in a lost grave under the sands of Tarawa.
+But 74 years later, Neprud is still waiting to learn what happened to her great-uncle – if his body was lost in the lagoon, or, like hundreds of other U.S. service members, buried in a lost grave under the sands of Tarawa.

 “It is a piece of my history that’s not solved,” Neprud said in an interview Wednesday.
 “The family never really talked about it too much.
 I think they just accepted it.
 I think that generation just accepted that the body wouldn’t be recovered.”

 Over the course of a WUSA9 investigation approaching eight months, interviews and records requests show the Pentagon has failed to implement two major recommendations from a top government watchdog – delays that weaken the overarching recovery mission of identifying missing in action Americans.

 The U.S. Government Accountability Office (GAO) released the recommendations in July 2013, as part of a scathing report documenting how two defense agencies mismanaged the recovery of American remains overseas.